open0x20/web-mpwboard/README.md

 ## How do I create a custom app page?
 Well walk trough an example, an application called "bookshelf" to manage ebooks.
-1. You start by adding the title and future URL location the the `src/App.vue`
+1. You start by adding the title, icon and future URL location to `src/App.vue`.
    ```
    customApps: [
       { title: "ATAC", icon: "mdi-download", route: "/apps/atac" },